rust-unofficial/patterns/patterns/behavioural/command.md

 In addition, these commands might be be undoable.
 This may come in useful for operations of an editor.
-We might want to store logs of executed commands so that we could reapply the changes later if system crashes.
+We might want to store logs of executed commands so that we could reapply the changes later if the system crashes.

 ## Motivation